oslokommune/okctl/userdocs/src/getting-started/run-virtual-environment.md

 ```

 which will
-* run a sub shell with the environment variables from `okctl show credentials` already set.
+* run a subshell with the environment variables from `okctl show credentials` already set.
 * set a command prompt like this (example):

 ```bash